MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 [!INCLUDE [data-connection-auth](includes/data-connection-auth.md)]

-* For the MI be able to fetch data from Azure Storage, it should have at least:
+* So that the MI can fetch data from Azure Storage, it should have at least:
   * [Azure Event Hubs Data Receiver](/azure/role-based-access-control/built-in-roles#azure-event-hubs-data-receiver) on the Azure Event Hubs.
   * [Storage Blob Data Reader](/azure/role-based-access-control/built-in-roles#storage-blob-data-reader) on the Azure Storage account.